Extracting Medication Changes in Clinical Narratives using Pre-trained Language Models: Appendix

-Table \ref{txtcls_results} presents the results for \textit{event} and \textit{attribute} classification for the withheld CMED test set.
-The Overall Average score in Table \ref{txtcls_results} is a macro-averaged of the \textit{event} and \textit{attribute} label scores.
-We report the performance of five \textit{event} and \textit{attribute} classification systems, categorized into medication-agnostic (\textit{MedSingleTask} and \textit{MedMultiTask}) baselines and medication-aware systems (\textit{MedSpan}, \textit{MedIdentifiers}, and \textit{MedIDTyped}).
-We compare their micro-averaged F1 scores using bootstrap tests \cite{bergkirkpatrick2012}.
-Among medication-agnostic models, the \textit{MedSingleTask} performed better than \textit{MedMultiTask} overall; however, there was no significant performance difference in \textit{event} classification.
-In the \textit{MedMultiTask} approach, all medications with an \textit{event} label of \textit{undetermined} or \textit{no disposition} are assigned \textit{none} attribute labels, creating a more severe class imbalance for the \textit{attribute} labels.
-The \textit{MedSingleTask} \textit{attribute} classification appears to be negatively impacted by this imbalance.
+The medication-aware models significantly outperformed the medication-agnostic models in terms of overall performance and also individual \textit{event} and \textit{attribute} performances, with the exception of \textit{MedSpan} whose \textit{temporality} classification performance was not significantly different from \textit{MedMultiTask}.
 Among the medication-aware models, there was no significant difference in overall performance.
 However, \textit{MedIdentifiers} outperformed all other systems in \textit{event} classification performance with significance ($p<0.05$). \textit{MedIDTyped} outperformed all the other systems in the classification of \textit{action} with significance, demonstrating the benefits of utilizing both the target and non-target medication information to differentiate the context of multiple medications in the same sentence.
-The \textit{MedIdentifiers} and \textit{MedIDTyped} systems allow for medication location information to be infused through all layers of the BERT architecture resulting in this gain.
-Our results are in line with the findings from earlier work \cite{zhong2021frustratingly} examining fusing entity information at the input to BERT.
+The \textit{MedIdentifiers} and \textit{MedIDTyped} systems allow medication location information to be infused through all layers of the BERT architecture resulting in this gain.
+Our results align with the findings from earlier work \cite{zhong2021frustratingly} examining fusing entity information at the input to BERT.

-Table \ref{endtoend} presents the end-to-end results on the CMED test set for our proposed models.
-The true positive counts only include samples in the test set for which our systems correctly predicted the medication mention with exact span level match as well as both the \textit{event} and \textit{attribute} labels correctly.
-For example, if a sample has \textit{event = disposition}, the systems need to get the medication mention as well as the five \textit{event} and \textit{attribute} labels (1 \textit{event} and 4 \textit{attribute}) correct.
-We achieve an overall high performance of 0.864 F1 with predicted medication mentions evaluated at the span-level match for all \textit{event} labels.
-For samples where \textit{event = disposition}, we report a score of 0.632 F1 on predicted medication mentions using the \textit{MedIdentifiers} system.
-For our end-to-end systems, we used the Clinical BERT medication mention extractor for predicting medication mentions, and present the F1 score assuming gold-standard medication mentions for comparison.